panva/node-oidc-provider/docs/README.md

 ### claims

-Array of the Claim Names of the Claims that the OpenID Provider MAY be able to supply values for.
+Describes the claims that the OpenID Provider MAY be able to supply values for.
+It is also used to define which claims fall under what scope (configure `{ ['scope']: ['claim', 'another-claim'] }`) as well as to expose additional claims that are available to RPs via the `claims` authorization parameter (configure as `{ ['claim']: null }`).

 _**default value**_: